Lukejdjd/Lukejdjd/README.md

 ### Glad to see you here!

-Coding is one of my hobbies, and I got my start with technology through the Roblox platform.
-Creating games and experimenting with Luau sparked my interest in programming and eventually led me to explore other languages, tools, and technologies.
+Coding is one of my hobbies.
+My interest in creating games grew through the Roblox platform, where I developed a passion for game development that eventually led me into coding.
+Since then, I've expanded beyond Roblox, exploring different programming languages, tools, and technologies while building projects of my own.

 I enjoy building projects, experimenting with new ideas, and learning new things along the way.